-These are ours, beloved, if we know Christ.
-And I want us to know what we have.
+Beloved, if we know Christ, this is what we have.
+And I want us to know and affirm what we have as we face the challenges and opportunities of this new year.
 So let's meditate on our Trinitarian blessings one at a time.